Alfredooe/Barnacle/README.md

     └── compose.yml
 ```

-## Sec Notes
+## Security Notes

 - Container needs access to the hosts docker socket to manage containers.
 - Container needs a mount to /opt to store the repo

 ## Logging

-This exists, not much to say about it.
+This exists, It's a little bit verbose and needs improving.